 By being able to express who your audience is to others, you will also increase the chances of organisations like The Space connecting you to appropriate partners (Spotify, Tumblr, etc), and/or to team members that have experience working with the audience you have in mind.

 I always think it’s important to personalise this as well – would YOU want to experience this artwork?
 Best not to always think strategically (‘what does the market need?’) but to put your time and effort and brain power into something that really tickles your own imagination.
 If you do it honestly and authentically, you will find there are others out there like you.
 Recognizing who and where those people are, will improve your experience and maximise its impact.

-Here’s an example of Audience description from Ai Weiwei:
+Here’s an example of Audience profile from Ai Weiwei:

 • Fans of Ai Weiwei who were unable to see the exhibition in London – extending the life and reach of the exhibition